TexSAW/HowToCTF/infra/blackboot.md

 # Blackboot

+This page refers to the concept of a "black-start".
+This is a term borrowed from the power industry where it refers to being able to bootstrap a generating station with no external systems available.

 ## Spooks and Scares
 Malicious actors, while not necessarily in play in small competitions, should be planned for.
 It is clearly in a contestant's best interest to disrupt other users if they can do so without being caught.
 The CTF should be planned as such.
 Even without a malicious actor, hardware fails, software breaks, and everything that can go wrong will go wrong.
 Preparing for this, and being able to blackboot (spin up the competition from nothing) is a necessary last ditch effort to keep the CTF successful.